EDesignLabs/reading-robot/README.md

 The app is composed of three parts.
 A web app that contains the frontend interactivity, an iOS wrapper around the web app to add functionality/interactivity, and a backend for gathering statistics and data.

-The web/frontend componenet requeires no installation.
-It is a standlone html/js app.
-All dependicies are included in the repo.
+The web/frontend component requires no installation.
+It is a stand-alone html/js app.
+All dependencies are included in the repo.

 ## License